The 8 principles of The Data Protection Act & GDPR

 Genetic data

-This sensitive data is associated with inherited characteristics through the analysis of DNA and RNA and chromosomal information.
+This sensitive data is associated with inherited characteristics through the analysis of DNA and RNA, and chromosomal information.

 Individual data